Islandora/documentation/docs/installation/docker-available-configuration.md

 Whether or not you want to use secrets.
 For demo and development environments, secrets are not required.
 They are essential if you are running a production environment, though.

-Secrets are contained in the `secrets` folder withiin your `isle-dc` installation.
+Secrets are contained in the `secrets` folder within your `isle-dc` installation.
 Each file represents an individual secret, and its contents are the value you're trying to protect.

-Available values for this setting are
+Available values for this setting are:

 - `true`
 - `false`